North Fork American - Afternoon Trip

 - How often do trips on the North Fork American River run?

-We run trips on weekdays from April through May on the North Fork.
-Space is very limited since we can only take 12 persons per trip.
+We run trips from late April through early June on the North Fork.
+Space is very limited since we can only take up to 24 persons per day.

 - How many people go with each trip?

 During midweek we have smaller sized groups and the rivers are generally less crowded making the solitude of the trip much better than on weekends.

 - What if the weather is bad?

 We will run in any condition of weather or may give everyone the option to take a rain-check credit if the weather is extremely unpleasant at the check-in point.
 After late April, the weather is usually perfect for rafting.

 - Can we request a guide?

 If we have at least 2 weeks notice we will make every effort possible to schedule a guide that you enjoyed in the past.